 I was born in Cardiff, the capital of Wales and received a degree from the University of Nottingham and then completed an MA and PhD at the University of California, Santa Barbara.
-The photograph is of me, my mother and my elder sister over 60 years ago.
+The older photograph is of me, my mother and my elder sister over 60 years ago.
 I have a younger brother who is 12 years younger than me.
 My sister and brother both live in the UK.

 I am an immigrant (born and raised in Wales) with a name (common for males in my home country of Wales) that confuses me as female.
 That might explain why I love to explore and write, in serious and comic dramatic forms, stories of those who, through choice or happenstance, find themselves strangers in a strange land (or even in their own land).
 In addition, I share the immigrants’ attempts to “navigate as safely as possible through an ever-shifting landscape of independent and unpredictable powers” (Alan Jacabs), and the difficulty of coalescing given and adopted values and ways of seeing.

 I am Emeritus Professor, English and Creative Writing at California State University, Chico.
 I served six years as Chair of English.

 Although I retired, I continue to teach courses for seniors (currently in virtual classrooms):

 My main teaching areas were Shakespeare, medieval, restoration and contemporary Drama, Native-American literature, Celtic Literature, Critical Thinking, and Humanities.

 I sing tenor in a choir and am a black belt in Sinmoo Hapkido.
 I assist weekly at a Community Food Locker giving food and breakfast to the poor.
 I am married to Dani Elliott and live in Chico, California.
 I frequently return to Britain to visit my sister and brother.

 My favourite quotation is